Sameer-Dangaura/git-notes/9_Resolve_Git_line_ending_warning.md

 ✅ On Windows:
 - `git config --global core.autocrlf true`

-✅ Converts CRLF → LF when committing
+- Converts CRLF → LF when committing.
-✅ Converts LF → CRLF when checking out (so files open nicely in Notepad, etc.)
+- Converts LF → CRLF when checking out (so files open nicely in Notepad, etc.).
-🟢 Git stores files with LF, but working copy uses CRLF (invisible to the user)
+- Git stores files with LF, but working copy uses CRLF (invisible to the user).

 ✅ On Linux/macOS:
 - `git config --global core.autocrlf input`

-✅ Converts CRLF → LF on commit
+- Converts CRLF → LF on commit.
-❌ Does not convert LF → CRLF on checkout
+- Does not convert LF → CRLF on checkout.
-🟢 Ideal for Unix systems
+- Ideal for Unix systems.

 **🧠 How This Solves Your Problem:**
-✅ Keeps LF in the repository, no matter where users are working ✅ Ensures platform-native line endings in their editors ✅ Avoids .gitattributes
+- Keeps LF in the repository, no matter where users are working.
+- Ensures platform-native line endings in their editors.
+- Avoids .gitattributes .
-⚠ Requires each contributor to set Git config properly
+- Requires each contributor to set Git config properly.

 **📌Pros:**